-Driving through the city is normally very mundane, but it’s quite a different experience stopping at red light after red lift while sitting on the back of a stunning Harley-Davidson.
+Driving through the city is normally very mundane, but it’s quite a different experience stopping at red light after red light while sitting on the back of a stunning Harley-Davidson.

 Anyway, with all the restaurants on offer in Ballyhackamore, we decided to try out Graze.

 I’d heard good things about it but I was still amazed at how busy it was on a normal Wednesday night and it looked as though we might not even get a table, however they managed to squeeze us in.

 All I can say is, I’ve found my new favourite restaurant!